Online Engineering Programs Home

 University of California-Riverside’s online master of science in engineering program specializing in bioengineering explores high-level topics such as genetics, biological and physiological systems, and computational biology.
 The program provides students with the technical skills and management expertise that can help them make significant strides in their professional development.

-Coursework includes sixteen credits of core engineering classes, plus sixteen credits within the bioengineering specialization.
+Coursework includes 16 credits of core engineering classes, plus 16 credits within the bioengineering specialization.
 As part of the program, students will delve into topics such as engineering in the global environment; engineering analysis of physiological systems; cellular and molecular engineering; integration of computational and experimental biology; biotransport phenomena; technology innovation and strategy for engineers; and principles of engineering management.

 To get accepted into the program, applicants must have a bachelor’s degree in science, technology, engineering, mathematics, or a related field from a regionally accredited institution, official transcripts, reference letters, and TOEFL or IELTS scores for international applicants.
 GRE waivers are available for applicants with a GPA of 3.2 or higher.